Archive (1995-present)

 Citation: For his work on the effect of velocity shear on ballooning modes, on the formation of current ribbons, and on the effect of the polarization current in magnetic islands.

-Nominated by: Plasma Physics (DPP)
+Nominated by: DPP

-Nominated by: Plasma Physics (DPP)
+Nominated by: DLS

 Pennsylvania State University